 Can you share a room with your baby?
 Absolutely!
 Not only can you have a shared bedroom with a baby, but the American Academy of Pediatrics recommends that babies share parents' bedroom for a year, or at minimum six months, to reduce the risk of sudden infant death syndrome (SIDS).
-Ahead, find helpful design tips when sharing a room with baby.
+Ahead, find our expert design tips when sharing a room with baby.

 Regardless of whether you are setting up a shared bedroom with a baby temporarily until the baby is a bit older or constrained by space- you'll find design tips to creating an ideal shared room with the baby.